MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Import-LocalizedData.md

 ## DESCRIPTION

 The `Import-LocalizedData` cmdlet dynamically retrieves strings from a subdirectory whose name matches the UI language set for the current user of the operating system.
-It is designed to enable scripts to display user messages in the UI language selected by the current user.
+It's designed to enable scripts to display user messages in the UI language selected by the current user.

-`Import-LocalizedData` imports data from `.psd1` files in language-specific subdirectories of the script directory and saves them in a local variable that is specified in the command.
+`Import-LocalizedData` imports data from `.psd1` files in language-specific subdirectories of the script directory and saves them in a local variable that's specified in the command.
 The cmdlet selects the subdirectory and file based on the value of the `$PSUICulture` automatic variable.
 When you use the local variable in the script to display a user message, the message appears in the user's UI language.

-You can use the parameters of `Import-LocalizedData` to specify an alternate UI culture, path, and filename, to add supported commands, and to suppress the error message that appears if the `.psd1` files are not found.
+You can use the parameters of `Import-LocalizedData` to specify an alternate UI culture, path, and filename, to add supported commands, and to suppress the error message that appears if the `.psd1` files aren't found.

 The `Import-LocalizedData` cmdlet supports the script internationalization initiative that was introduced in Windows PowerShell 2.0.
 This initiative aims to better serve users worldwide by making